-5 Environmental Benefits of Vegetarianism
+5 Vegetarian Environmental Benefits

 Within the past 50 years, global meat consumption has increased fivefold and, if humans don’t change their trajectory, consumption will double again by 2050.
 This dramatic rise will only continue to wreak havoc on natural ecosystems and the growing populations that call Earth their home.
 Therefore, if you want to defend the planet and benefit the environment, the best way to do so is to eat less meat.